 It’s 2020, and Canada is not on track to meet our targets.
 To do so, we’ll need radical systemic change to how we live and work—and fast.
 How can we ever achieve this?

-Well, we’ve actually done it before.
-During the Second World War, Canadians and their government completely remade the economy — retooling factories, transforming the workforce, and creating common cause among Canadians for the war effort.
+Top policy analyst and author Seth Klein reveals we can do it now because we’ve done it before.
+During the Second World War, Canadian citizens and government remade the economy by retooling factories, transforming their workforce, and making the war effort a common cause for all Canadians to contribute to.